 Starting a Business that is a Sole Proprietorship

-Sole proprietorships are the most common form of small business across Tennessee as well as the United States.
+Sole proprietorships are the most common form of small business across the United States.
 Why is that?
 Primarily because sole proprietorships are the most simple and basic of all small businesses.
 They are straightforward, easy to start, and they require very little formality.
 Consequently, you generally do not need legal assistance when crafting your business.
 For instance, if you wanted to create a business that sold comic books, you would not need to register your business with the Secretary of State.
 You could start selling comic books tomorrow and begin to generate income.
 No fuss or bother.
 However, for many entrepreneurs, sole proprietorships such as this may not be the best fit for their small business.
 Let's look at some of the advantages and disadvantages of creating a sole proprietorship:

 How are Sole Proprietorship Businesses Taxed?